 A known sleep inducer practiced for generations, alcohol does affect sleep in some negative ways.
 It will help a person fall asleep and, significantly, does promote those slow-wave sleep (SWS) delta waves of deep sleep.
 This normally would be an excellent thing except that it also promotes alpha wave activity (wakeful rest) at the same time (8).

-This bipolar activity disrupts and actually produces poorer sleep than without the assistance of alcohol.
-The only other times researchers have found this bilateral brain wave action is with those suffering from chronic pain conditions or (in what I would call a weird study) while being zapped with electric shocks while sleeping (8).
+This bipolar activity disrupts and produces poorer sleep than without the assistance of alcohol.
+The only other time’s researchers have found this bilateral brain wave action is with those suffering from chronic pain conditions or (in what I would call a bizarre study) while being zapped with electric shocks while sleeping (8).

 It is believed that the poor sleep quality comes about from some wakefulness factor that is taking place while in deep restorative slumber (8).
-This has some to do with the reason why a lot of hard drinking can actually make people wake up long before they normally would in the early morning hours even with only a couple hours of sleep.
+This has to do with the reason why a night of hard drinking can make people wake up long before they normally would in the early morning hours even with only a couple hours of sleep.

 The other side of alcohols effect on sleep has been termed the rebound effect.
-Alcohol clearly can help an individual fall asleep due to its sedative effects.
+Alcohol undoubtedly can help an individual fall asleep due to its sedative effects.
 Once asleep the body adjusts the sleep cycles in response to the alcohol, entering a period of deep slow wave sleep.
-As the ethanol is processed out of the system in the second half of the sleep period, the bodies adaption to the alcohol becomes a moot point and a REM rebounding effect occurs (9).
+As the ethanol is processed out of the system in the second half of the sleep period, the bodies adaptation to the alcohol becomes a moot point, and a REM rebounding effect occurs (9).

-This means that the slow wave sleep you are in suddenly becomes REM sleep where waking up becomes a very close possible event (9).
-Remember, REM has the same beta brainwave activity as being awake (3).
+This means that the slow wave sleep you are in suddenly becomes REM sleep where waking up becomes a possible event (9).
+Remember, REM has the same beta brain wave activity as being awake (3).
 This sudden shift may be jolting the body completely awake.

 Other Unhealthy Sleep Habits

 Lost Empire Herbs has begun to sell more herbs that work as nootropics and plans on having a formula for mental enhancement soon.
-These herbs work really well and there are plenty other more synthetic nootropics that may work just as well.
+These herbs work really well to sharpen the mind and there are plenty other more synthetic nootropics that may work just as well.

-That being said, actually the very BEST way to optimize your mind is through sleep.
+That being said, actually, the very BEST way to optimize your mind is through sleep.
 It beats all drugs or herbs hands down.
-With its incredible effects on memory preservation and cultivation as well as its significant emotion stabilizing properties, it is no wonder that this is true.
+With its incredible effects on memory preservation and cultivation as well as its significant emotion stabilizing properties, it is no wonder that this is the truth.

 This means focusing on cultivating the greatest sleep you can get for yourself will pay itself back in many, many multiples over.
-The advantage is that in many ways, this can be the cheapest way to optimal health that will make you better able to positively influence the world.
+The advantage is that in many ways, this can be the cheapest way to optimal health that will make you better able to positively influence your life and those around you.